ismailbozkurt/infosec-notes/README.md

 # InfoSec-Notes

+**This repo has been discontinued.
+It will reappear somewhere else in another project**

 This repo will contain every note I make related to information secrutiy.
 I have been an enthusiast for over two years, and after having a late night rm -Rf frenzy on my machine I accidentally deleted the folder containing every single note I had made in those years.